EnigmaCurry/blog.rymcg.tech/content/blog/k3s.md

    this is seemingly caused by deploying `whoami` too quickly after installing the Traefik CRDs, but the problem is easily solved by restarting traefik one time.
-Kubernetes has no concept of "restarting" a pod, so the appropriate way to do is to delete the Pod, and have it automatically recreated by the
+Kubernetes has no concept of "restarting" a pod, so the appropriate way to do it is to delete the Pod, and have it automatically recreated by the
    DaemonSet:

    ```kubectl -n kube-system delete pod -l name=traefik-ingress-lb```